jason-xxl/methodman/README.md

 Now you got a perfect unittest that fully detached from real backends.

-## How can I mock an object returned by the dependency pkg?
+## How can I fake an object returned by the dependency pkg?
 (For refactoring scenarios)

-Methodman is modeled around modifiable method, so it won't natively work for this kind of mocking.
-When converting your implementation to allow Dependency Injection for such case, you would still need to,
+Methodman is modeled around modifiable method stub, so it won't natively work for this kind of faking object.

+When converting your implementation to allow Dependency Injection for this case, you probably will,

 1. Abstractise the returned type into an interface, which allow using a mock implementation behind